 If you are a student who will be using your own computer in both an on-campus residence and an Earth Sciences office or lab, you must register it with residential computing.
 Request the roaming attribute (automatically done for laptops) in your residential computing registration so your computer will also work on the Earth Sciences network.

-Use the self-registration procedure to register any personally owned or Stanford owned computer (not already setup by CRC) that runs Windows XP, Vista, or 7; Mac OS X; or a desktop Linux distribution. smartphones and tablet computers can also be registered through self-registration if they connect to wi-fi wireless and have a web browser.
+Use the self-registration procedure to register any personally owned or Stanford owned computer (not already setup by CRC) that runs Windows, Mac OS X, or a desktop Linux distribution. smartphones and tablet computers can also be registered through self-registration if they connect to wi-fi wireless and have a web browser.